History of Ephesus

 The sages prophesied that a wild boar and a fish would lead them to the site of the new settlement.
 One day, Androklos, himself a new migrant from Greece, was cooking fish on an open fire, when a fish flew from the pan into the nearby bushes.
 Sparks from the fire also ignited the bushes, and as they flared up, a wild boar ran out of the bushes to escape from the flames.
 Androklos pursued and killed the boar.
-Then recalling the words of the wise men, he built his city on this site, which is at a place about 1200 metres west of the Artemision, where the original city of Ephesus was founded.
-The cities of lonia were later joined together in a federation entitled the Ionian confederacy.
+Then recalling the words of the wise men, he built his city on this site, which is at a place about 1200 meters west of the Artemision, where the original city of Ephesus was founded.
+The cities of Ionia were later joined together in a federation entitled the Ionian confederacy.
 Androklos, the city’s first king, died in battle with the Carians, and the Ephesians erected a memorial to their first monarch.
 In the 7th century B.C, Ephesus was invaded by the Cimmerians, who razed the city to the ground, and burnt what they could, including the temple of Artemis.
 After this, Ephesus was ruled by a series of tyrants.

-Throughout its later history, consequent to this early setback, Ephesus seemed protected from harm by the gods, and prospered either through chance or through the politics of its citizens.
+Throughout its later history, consequent to this early setback, Ephesus seemed protected from harm by the gods and prospered either through chance or through the politics of its citizens.
 In the 6th century B.C, the Artemis temple was restored by the Lydian King, Croesus, who resettled the inhabitants of around the temple.
-But when Croesus was defeated in battle with the Persians Ephesus fell under Persian rule, along with the other cities of lonia.
-One of the most important features of the city was that it was an important port which served to link Sardis to Susa.
+But when Croesus was defeated in battle with the Persians Ephesus fell under Persian rule, along with the other cities of Ionia.
+One of the most important features of the city was that it was an important port that served to link Sardis to Susa.
 The Ephesians used this factor to their own advantage in many ways.
 Miletus, for example, had been destroyed and burnt down during the Ionian invasion, although it had been a trade rival of Ephesus.
-By deciding not to support the Milesians, they both strengthened their own position, and improved trade opportunities.
+By deciding not to support the Milesians, they both strengthened their own position and improved trade opportunities.

-In 88 B.C., the Ephesians allied with Mithridates, the ruler of Pontus against the Romans, and succeeded in killing thousands of Roman troops, but later began to realise the extent of the Roman strength and changed sides.
-This made them not only an ally of Rome, but also caused Rome to appoint Ephesus as the capital of the Asian province.
-Until the 1st century AD., the Ephesians enjoyed generally good relations with neighbouring states and with Rome, due to successful diplomacy.
-However, this did not protect them from the force of an earthquake which hit the city in 17 AD, and destroyed it completely.
+In 88 B.C., the Ephesians allied with Mithridates, the ruler of Pontus against the Romans, and succeeded in killing thousands of Roman troops, but later began to realize the extent of the Roman strength and changed sides.
+This made them not only an ally of Rome but also caused Rome to appoint Ephesus as the capital of the Asian province.
+Until the 1st century AD., the Ephesians enjoyed generally good relations with neighboring states and with Rome, due to successful diplomacy.
+However, this did not protect them from the force of an earthquake that hit the city in 17 AD and destroyed it completely.
 During the reign of the emperor Tiberius, the city was reconstructed and enlarged.
 Later, it was adorned with shrines and other buildings during the reign of Hadrian.

 On the eastern end of the church were bays arranged in a semi-circle, used by the priests during ceremonies.
 The floors are mosaic, and to the north of the tomb are frescos on which are depicted several of the saints.
-In the centre is the figure of Christ, and to his left is that of St John and a priest The basilica has been restored several times, and on the capitals of several of the columns be seen the monograms of the Emperor Justinian and the empress Theodora.
+In the center is the figure of Christ, and to his left is that of St John and a priest The Basilica has been restored several times, and on the capitals of several of the columns be seen the monograms of the Emperor Justinian and the empress Theodora.